TL;DR

 - The ProductHunt or launch URL.

-- Your forbidden words list (“revolutionary”, “game-changer”, any emojis you hate).
+- A forbidden-words list (“revolutionary”, “game-changer”, any emojis you dislike).

 Copy-ready prompt